 Child Biting Spoon via Shutterstock

-- Look for good behaviour and provide lots of praise and encouragement when you spot it.
+- Look for good behaviour, and praise the toddler when you spot it.

-- Get down to their level – kneel on the floor, and make eye contact with the biting toddler.
-Have the bitten child explain how he feels.
+- Have the victim explain how he or she feels.
 This can help teach the biter empathy and compassion.

-- Look for patterns in the biting habit.
-Does it occur at certain times?
-When he or she is tired or hungry, or when you’re transitioning from one activity to the next?
+- Look for patterns in your toddler’s biting.
+Does she or he tend to bite most often when tired or hungry, when over-excited, or when transitioning from one activity to the next?

-- Is the toddler biting due out of frustration due to a lack of communication skills?
-Teaching simple sign language may help.
+- Is the toddler biting out of frustration due to a lack of communication skills?
+Teaching basic sign language may help.
 Offer picture books or a collection of simple pictures (food, potty, bed, toys) so he can point out his needs to you.

 - Have a go-to phrase to use when the child bites.
 “I do not bite you, you do not bite me, and WE do not bite others”.
 Have the child repeat the phrase back to you, and apologize to the child that was bitten.

-- Take the child’s arm and gently press it against their teeth, and ask him to describe how it feels.
+- Press the child’s arm gently against their teeth, and ask him to describe how it feels.
 He may not realize just how sharp and and powerful his teeth are.

-- When a bite occurs, swiftly remove the biter from the play area.
-Have a safe place, a cot or playpen set up near by.
+- Swiftly remove the child from the play area when they bite, and place him/her in a near-by cot or playpen.
 The biter must stay there until the bitten child stops crying.
 Make sure there are no toys in the playpen.
 This is not fun time.
-It’s time to think about how he or she hurt a friend.
+It’s time to think about how he/she hurt a friend.

 - Make a collection of “chewies” – wooden blocks wrapped in fabric or a face-cloth and keep them in a basket where your child has access to them.